Frequently Asked Questions – Quick Links:

 Q: What is Naturopathic Medicine?

 A: “In 1936, the Naturopathic Physicians Act became law in B.C.
-In the Act, “Naturopathy” was defined broadly as “the art to healing by natural methods.
-Naturopathy (Naturopathic Medicine) continues today which, can include a variety of safe and effective methods such as; acupuncture, diet and meal planning, lifestyle counselling, laboratory testing, herbal (botanical) medicine, ayurveda, homeopathy, neutraceutical supplementation and pharmaceutical prescriptions from a licensed Naturopathic Doctor.
+In the Act, “Naturopathy” was defined broadly as “the art to healing by natural methods.”
+Naturopathy (Naturopathic Medicine) continues today which, may include a variety of safe and effective methods such as; acupuncture, diet and meal planning, lifestyle counselling, laboratory testing, herbal (botanical) medicine, ayurveda, homeopathy, neutraceutical supplementation and pharmaceutical prescriptions from a licensed Naturopathic Doctor.

 Q: Is a Naturopathic Doctor a real doctor?